mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ### General

 * `debug_output`: Turn on developer only output.
 Shows various warnings about potential issues, and outputs console to the corner of the screen.
-* `debug_output_toggle`: Cycle through all 4 modes for developer only ouput.
+* `debug_output_toggle`: Cycle through all 4 modes for developer only output.
 Different modes display different amounts of information.
 * `debug_output_1`: Enable developer only output level 1
 * `debug_output_2`: Enable developer only output level 2
 * `debug_output_3`: Enable developer only output level 3